newblord/TestProjects/EFTest/Tiger.Dal/Features-Readme.txt

 			- Add Settings to xml file - Done
 	14)  Add DTO file creation
 	15)  Add Business Service and IBusinessService for tables
+			- Standard methods from Repository need to be Implemented - Done
 			- Try to create Business Service for only main tables
 				- ex: Loan Application has several tables that extend the main LoanApplication table, the Business Service would only be generated for the main LoanApplication table and the repositories for the other tables will be added as properties or using IOC
+	16)  Business Specification Files
-	16)  Complete Unit Of Work Design Pattern
+	17)  Complete Unit Of Work Design Pattern
-	17)  Add IOC or Dependency Injection
+	18)  Add IOC or Dependency Injection
-	18)  When GenerateContext is disabled switch to ADO.NET Connection to database instead of Entity Framework
+	19)  When GenerateContext is disabled switch to ADO.NET Connection to database instead of Entity Framework
-	19)  Fix ForeignKey Relationship mapping
+	20)  Fix ForeignKey Relationship mapping
 			- This will affect ReverseNavigation Properties on Table and Column
+			- Entity Framework Core has better Relationship mapping between tables